cgallimore25/circPercent/README.md

 -**'innerRadius'** - scalar in range [0, 1] specifying the inner radius of patches as a proportion of the outer radius.
 A value of '0' creates a pie chart; a value of '1' creates a ring with no visible slices
                      [`0.65` (default) | scalar]

 -**'outerRadius'** - a non-negative scalar specifying outer patch radius.
-Most applicable for 'horizontal' or 'vertical', whereas 'concentric' defaults to ring widths of radius 1 and this argument is ignored.
+Most applicable for `'horizontal'` or `'vertical'` orientations, whereas `'concentric'` defaults to ring widths of radius 1 and this argument is ignored.

--**'startAngle'**  - scalar value in degrees specifying start angle where patches emanate.
-0 degrees corresponds to 3 o'oclock.
+-**'startAngle'**  - scalar value in degrees specifying start angle where patches emanate. `0` corresponds to 3 o'oclock.
 Positive values rotate counterclockwise, negative values clockwise.
                      [`0` (default) | scalar]

 -**'direction'**   - specifies direction patches step from `'startAngle'`.